wangluheng328/Covid19-and-Crime/submission/README.md

 ***All imput data (imported csv) can be found on 1.project_data folder in hm1920's hdfs or 2. stage2 folder in lw2534's hdfs

 How to run my code:
-1. follow the instruction in data_ingest/data_ingest.txt
+1. follow the instruction in data_ingest/data_ingest.txt\
-   download the data sets and put them to hdfs result can be found in project_data/crime.csv and project_data/epid.csv due to storage issue data folder is not included in the assignment submission they can be found on the hdfs
+   download the data sets and put them to hdfs\
+   result can be found in project_data/crime.csv and project_data/epid.csv\
+   due to storage issue data folder is not included in the assignment submission\
+   they can be found on the hdfs
-2. run the mapreduce job Clean.java in etl_code/wes following the normal procedure of running mapreduce jobs on nyu cluster the input is: crime.csv the output is cleaned data: crime_new.csv
+2. run the mapreduce job Clean.java in etl_code/wes following the normal procedure\
+   of running mapreduce jobs on nyu cluster\
+   the input is: crime.csv\
+   the output is cleaned data: crime_new.csv
-3. run the mapreduce job Clean.java in etl_code/kyle following the normal procedure of running mapreduce jobs on nyu cluster the input is: epid.csv the output is cleaned data: epid_new.csv
+3. run the mapreduce job Clean.java in etl_code/kyle following the normal procedure\
+   of running mapreduce jobs on nyu cluster\
+   the input is: epid.csv\
+   the output is cleaned data: epid_new.csv
-4. run the mapreduce job CountRecs.java in profiling_code/wes following the normal procedure of running mapreduce jobs on nyu cluster the input is: crime_new.csv the output is row count of the input data this gives a better idea of the output csv files from Clean.java
+4. run the mapreduce job CountRecs.java in profiling_code/wes following the normal procedure\
+   of running mapreduce jobs on nyu cluster\
+   the input is: crime_new.csv\
+   the output is row count of the input data\
+   this gives a better idea of the output csv files from Clean.java
-5. run the mapreduce job CountRecs.java in profiling_code/kyle following the normal procedure of running mapreduce jobs on nyu cluster the input is: epid_new.csv the output is row count of the input data this gives a better idea of the output csv files from Clean.java
+5. run the mapreduce job CountRecs.java in profiling_code/kyle following the normal procedure\
+   of running mapreduce jobs on nyu cluster\
+   the input is: epid_new.csv\
+   the output is row count of the input data\
+   this gives a better idea of the output csv files from Clean.java
-6. Additional_Process
+6. Additional_Process\
-   put the additional_process.scala from ana_code/additional_process folder to hdfs make sure that both epid_new.csv and crime_new.csv are also put on the cluster run by open spark and type command :load additional_process.scala a few desmonstration will show on the command prompt and three output csv will be created
+   put the additional_process.scala from ana_code/additional_process folder to hdfs\
+   make sure that both epid_new.csv and crime_new.csv are also put on the cluster\
+   run by open spark and type command :load additional_process.scala\
+   a few desmonstration will show on the command prompt and three output csv will be created
-7. Basic statistics
+7. Basic statistics\
-8. Additional Analysis
+8. Additional Analysis\
-    crime_month_before_after
+	- crime_month_before_after
-      put crime_month_before_after.scala from ana_code/additional_analysis folder to hdfs makesure that crime_new.csv is also on hdfs run by open spark and type command :load crime_month_before_after.scala the crime count from 2019 and 2020 grouped by month will be printed on the screen the crime count from 2019 and 2020 grouped by month and type will be output as csv month_type_2019.csv and month_type_2020.csv
+          - put crime_month_before_after.scala from ana_code/additional_analysis folder to hdfs
+          - make sure that crime_new.csv is also on hdfs
+          - run by open spark and type command :load crime_month_before_after.scala
+          - the crime count from 2019 and 2020 grouped by month will be printed on the screen
+          - the crime count from 2019 and 2020 grouped by month and type will be output as csv
+          - month_type_2019.csv and month_type_2020.csv
-    crime_weekday_before_after
+	- crime_weekday_before_after
-      put crime_weekday_before_after.scala from ana_code/additional_analysis folder to hdfs makesure that crime_new.csv is also on hdfs run by open spark and type command :load crime_weekday_before_after.scala the crime count from 2019 and 2020 grouped by weekday will be printed on the screen
+          - put crime_weekday_before_after.scala from ana_code/additional_analysis folder to hdfs
+          - makesure that crime_new.csv is also on hdfs
+          - run by open spark and type command :load crime_weekday_before_after.scala
+          - the crime count from 2019 and 2020 grouped by weekday will be printed on the screen

 9. Correlation Analysis